rachelrakov/Intro_to_Machine_Learning/sections/supervised_classification.md

-Right now, our classifier can predict previously unseen news and data
+Right now, our classifier can correctly predict previously unseen news and data about 71% of the time.
+We can get more information about how we doing by creating a confusion matrix.
+This confusion matrix shows how many times we are predicting categories correctly.

 ```python